GsDevKit/Seaside31/repository/Seaside-Canvas.package/WAClosedRangeTag.class/README.md

-abstract class for all the elments that have a step, min and max attribute
+abstract class for all the elements that have a step, min and max attribute